furbnow/macquette/docs/javascript-framework.rst

-      graphics.js       # Draws the house and some bar graphs library-helper.js # UI functions related to using or editing libraries misc.js           # Some of the JS framework; other bits in templates/VERSION/view.html model-datasets.js # Various sets of data used in the model and elsewhere model.js          # The building model
-      openfuvc-ui-helper.js  # UI functions related to the floor u-value calculator openfuvc.js       # Floor u-value calculation model
+      graphics.js       # Draws the house and some bar graphs library-helper.js # UI functions related to using or editing libraries misc.js           # Some of the JS framework; other bits in templates/VERSION/view.html openfuvc-ui-helper.js  # UI functions related to the floor u-value calculator openfuvc.js       # Floor u-value calculation model